 Your aged care home may deduct monthly amounts from your bond for up to five years.
 These are called ‘retention amounts’.
 The Australian Government sets the maximum retention amount that you can be charged.

-For residents who moved into an aged care home between 1 July 2014 and 30 June 2015, the maximum monthly retention amounts are:
+For residents who moved into an aged care home before 1 July 2014, but move to a new home between 1 July 2014 and 30 June 2015 and remain subject to the old fee arrangements, the maximum monthly retention amounts are: